tochilinak/tsa/docs/modes/checking-mode.md

 ```

 The first address in this list corresponds to the [STON.fi exchange router](https://ston.fi/), where the token is hosted.
 This indicates that the token cannot be sold after purchase, confirming it as a scam token.

-## Custom Checkers

-About implementing your own checkers for the safety properties mode (with some examples provided),
-see the [corresponding section](custom-checkers/custom-checkers) of the documentation.